Intermediate

 await use(authenticatedRequest);

-// => Provides fixture to test
+// => Yields authenticated request to test body

-// => Test runs with authenticated request
+// => Test runs between use() call and completion

 // Cleanup after test